 3 Chi KN, Rathkopf D, Smith MR, et al. Niraparib and abiraterone acetate for metastatic castration-resistant prostate cancer.
 J Clin Oncol.
 2023;41(18):3339-3351.

-5 Chi K, Castro E, Attard G, et al. Niraparib (NIRA) with abiraterone acetate plus prednisone (AAP) as first-line (1L) therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) and homologous recombination repair (HRR) gene alterations: three-year update and final analysis (FA) of MAGNITUDE.
-Oral presentation presented at: European Society of Medical Oncology (ESMO) Congress; October 20-24, 2023; Madrid, Spain.
+5 Chi KN, Castro E, Attard G, et al. Niraparib (NIRA) with abiraterone acetate plus prednisone (AAP) as first-line (1L) therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) and homologous recombination repair (HRR) gene alterations: three-year update and final analysis of MAGNITUDE.
+Oral Presentation presented at: European Society of Medical Oncology (ESMO) Congress; October 20-24, 2023; Madrid, Spain.

 6 Chi KN, Rathkopf D, Smith MR, et al. Protocol for: Niraparib and abiraterone acetate for metastatic castration-resistant prostate cancer.
 J Clin Oncol.
 2023;41(18):3339-3351.